COR Physical Therapy Philosophy

 When you call we will check your insurance carrier’s requirements for a referral, if any and let you know.
-And, if you are not making significant improvement within the first few visits, we will refer you to/back to your physician.
+And, if you are not making a significant improvement within the first few visits, we will refer you to/back to your physician.

 Q?
 How long will each treatment last?

-A. We’ve found 30 – 45 minute treatment sessions minimize patient cost and maximize efficiency.
+A. We’ve found 30 – 45-minute treatment sessions minimize patient cost and maximize efficiency.
 On your first session, please complete ahead of time the paperwork or arrive 10 minutes early.

 Q?
 How many visits will I need?

 A. Ahh, the million dollar question.
-Unfortunately, the answer to this question is is highly variable and really depends on your goals and current condition.
+Unfortunately, the answer to this question is highly variable and really depends on your goals and current condition.
 It is important to take into account that normal tissue healing time is around 6-8 weeks and training effects (physiological change in response to strengthening or stretching exercises) are also 6-8 weeks.
 These may overlap.
 You may also want and need a bigger response, depending, again, on your goals.
 All of these factors must be taken into consideration, and that’s why there isn’t a good one-size-fits-all answer.

-For some simple and straightforward conditions you may only need to work with your physical therapist for 3-4 visits.
+For some simple and straightforward conditions, you may only need to work with your physical therapist for 3-4 visits.
 We generally like to follow up and advance or correct mechanics and exercises after the first visit, so it is rare to see a physical therapist only once.

 If your condition is more complicated, chronic or you have particularly enthusiastic or ambitious goals, then you may expect that your plan of care will take longer.
 This does not necessarily mean the frequency of visits will remain the same.
 Your visits may become more spaced out as you become more independent, stronger and are working less on movement and more on strength and endurance.

 You and your physical therapist will discuss your individualized plan of care near the end of your first visit.
 Depending on your goals and injury or issue, your plan of care could look something like this: 2 times per week for the first 2 weeks, once per week for 4 weeks, and once every other week for 4 more weeks (or 2 visits over 4 weeks).
-This, including the initial visit and evaluation would total 11 visits.
+This, including the initial visit and evaluation, would total 11 visits.

 Our average number of treatments at COR is 8 sessions, but make sure to discuss your plan with your physical therapist and any adjustments or modifications you require or want.